HugoRCD/nuxt-raycast-extension/README.md

 - Default: "U" (UButton, UInput...)
 - Fully customizable to fit your workflow

+### Version Support
+Works seamlessly with both Nuxt UI versions:
+- Full support for Nuxt UI v3
+- Compatible with Nuxt UI v2 (you may have some issues with the component names)
+- Easy version switching in preferences

 ## 🚀 What's Coming

 This is just the beginning.
 Here's what's cooking: